 Not the case.

-I bet prisoners incarcerated in the Colorado Department of Corrections ate better than we did.
+Murderers incarcerated in the Colorado Department of Corrections ate better than we did.

-The food that rolled out of that kitchen was the most nondescript, unpalatable crud imaginable: pastas cooked to the consistency of paste; potatoes resembling spackle; meats transmogrified into space-age substances, heatshield-worthy material; vegetables rendered unrecognizable, all a uniform shade of grey.
+The “food” that rolled out of that kitchen was the most nondescript, unpalatable crud imaginable: pastas cooked to the consistency of paste; potatoes resembling spackle; meats transmogrified into space-age substances, heat shield-worthy material; vegetables rendered unrecognizable, all a uniform shade of grey.
 Bread as dry as shingles.
 Sauces absent spice.

 The “Masters” who sat at the ends of the tables seemed to enjoy the gruel.
 To judge from their behavior, the fare, when indulged over several decades, stimulated ceaseless aggression and an arrogance that could blow open bomb shelter doors.

-Thank goodness this joint was a “Country Day School” —whatever that’s supposed to mean.
+Thank goodness this joint was a “Country Day School””— whatever that’s supposed to mean.

 No chance.
 The perimeter was under guard.
 There was no getting away from the cruelty of Mrs. Peek.

-She was an artist.
+She was an artist in that respect.

 Everyone was happy but my parents.
-The school was cleansed of the blight.
+The school was cleansed of blight.
 I burned my ties and had a meatball hero for lunch.